bueschgens/FARADS_GEOM/README.md

 # FARADS_GEOM

-## Module of FARADS - a fast and accurate radiation surface modelling framework

-best used together with:
+## FARADS - Fast and Accurate calculation of RADiation heat transfer between arbitrary three-dimensional Surfaces

+other modules of FARADS:
-FARADS_MESHING
+- FARADS_MESHING
-FARADS_PLOT
+- FARADS_PLOT
-FARADS_VFCALC
+- FARADS_VFCALC
+- FARADS_QRAD

+This module provides functions and types for geometrical objects for use in the other modules of FARADS.